 More varieties are being developed these days that maintain a small compact growing habit so you can enjoy these beautiful flowers in any size garden landscape.

-The Hummingbird Bush is aptly named because they absolutely love it.
+The Hummingbird Bush is aptly named because hummingbirds absolutely love it.
 They will even bypass a feeder to get to this plant!
 A true hummingbird bush can get up to 12 feet tall!
 Wouldn’t that be amazing to see?

 Bright orange, or red trumpet shaped flowers adorn the plant in small clusters.
 Blooms in late summer through the Fall in zones 8 to 11.

 Hostas are super popular plant that grow well in the shade.
-They are known for their striking foliage colors and leaf size but have beautiful flowers as well.
+Hostas are known for their striking foliage colors and leaf size but have beautiful flowers as well.
 Many people do not even know a Hosta blooms!

 They will bloom in late spring from a tall stem in the center of the plant.
 They can be extremely fragrant and hummingbirds love them!
 Hostas grow in many different climates and come in many different sizes.
 The flowers are white or different shades of purple.

 Heuchera is another plant know for its foliage.
 The flowers of a Heuchera can come in green, orange, burgundy, purple, and even black!
 Most Heuchera are grown for their tidy bunches of colorful leaves.

 When bloom time comes, in late spring and early summer, they have beautiful bell- shaped flowers rising up on tiny wands.
-Heuchera are also know as Coral Bells and there are many varieties that thrive in zones 3 to 11, so almost anywhere!
+Heuchera are also known as Coral Bells and there are many varieties that thrive in zones 3 to 11, so almost anywhere!

 Salvia is planted as an annual in most gardens but will reseed itself if left alone.
 Most varieties will be perennials in zones 5 to 9.
 They blossom into bunches of tubular shaped flowers along a square stem.